 In other towns are the Moors and Christians parades and there are others that are unique to specific towns such as the Chamber Music week in the open air in Montserrat, eight nights of classical music concerts with a different orchestra (some world famous) every night.
 Then there is the wine fiesta in Requena and of course the famous tomato throwing extravaganza of the ‘Tomatina’ in Buñol.
 So at many points throughout the year in various places there are great events and entertainments and things to go see and/or participate in.

 This lovely region of Spain has such huge potential and so much to offer that we still think it is the most ‘up and coming’ region in Spain.
-That is why we think it is still the best place for you to invest your money in a property in Spain.
+Certainly if you are considering a move to coastal Spain, Valencia should be on your list.

 So come and meet us in Valencia, discover this still relatively unknown jewel of Spain that really has to something to offer everyone and see some of our hundreds of wonderful properties for sale here!

 I am pleased to say that “Europe’s Famous Hostels” have also produced an excellent guide for the budget traveller which can be downloaded from the Europe’s Famous Hostels website.